apache/pekko/CONTRIBUTING.md

 - `validating => [tested | needs-attention]` - signify pull request validation status.

-## Akka contributing guidelines
+## Pekko contributing guidelines

-These guidelines apply to all Akka projects, by which we mean both the `akka/akka` repository, as well as any plugins or additional repositories located under the Akka GitHub organisation.
+These guidelines apply to all Pekko projects, by which we currently mean both the `apache/incubator-pekko` repository, as well as any plugins or additional repositories.

 These guidelines are meant to be a living document that should be changed and adapted as needed.
 We encourage changes that make it easier to achieve our goals efficiently.